lspence40/circuitpython/README.md

 photointerrupter_LCD_thing counts the number of times a photointerrupter has been interrupted and displays the number to an LCD every 4 seconds.

 rAiNbOwS was created to be used by the RGB library and makes two RGBLEDs do rainbow things.

+complicated_wiring is the thing I used to test FancyLED

+FancyLED is another library, this time for 3 seperate single color LEDs.